milesmcc/a17t/README.md

 </p>

 ## Installation
-a17t is available on [NPM](https://www.npmjs.com/package/a17t), and can be installed with `npm install a17t` and imported into your JS using PostCSS with `import 'a17t'`.
+a17t is available on [NPM](https://www.npmjs.com/package/a17t), and can be installed with `npm install a17t` and installed in Tailwind by adding `require("a17t")` to the `plugins` section of your `tailwind.config.js` file.
 For more information, check out the [documentation site](https://a17t.miles.land).
-A CDN import is available.

 ## Overview